marcosrdac/awm2d/README.md

 Thanks
 ======

-  - **Victor Kohene** - for tips and material on finite-difference method implementation.
+  - **Victor Koehene** - for tips and material on finite-difference method implementation.